small-west/academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xueya Zhou is a student of computational biology at the SINH.
+Her research interests include application of AI in biology.
+She is looking for a chance to PhD position.
 {style="text-align: justify;"}